futuresoup/docusaurus-test-archive/README.md

 # Climate Tech Handbook - Docusaurus build

-This project is the Docusaurus build of the Climate Tech Handbook, a resource that ...
+This project is the Docusaurus build of the Climate Tech Handbook, a comprehensive resource that aims to provide valuable insights, knowledge, and tools to navigate the complex landscape of climate technology.

+The Climate Tech Handbook serves as a central hub for information related to climate tech, covering various topics such as renewable energy, sustainable agriculture, carbon capture, climate finance, and more.
+It is designed to support researchers, entrepreneurs, policymakers, and individuals passionate about driving positive climate impact.

+**Disclaimer: This project is a work in progress.**

+The current test build can be accessed at [docusaurus.climatetechhandbook.com](https://docusaurus.climatetechhandbook.com) (Password: test).

 ## Table of Contents